 Pronunciation of 'jagannathan'

 The name 'Jagannathan' originates from Sanskrit and is commonly used in India.
-It is derived from 'Jagannatha,' which means 'Lord of the Universe,' a title often associated with Lord Vishnu or Krishna.
-Below are the pronunciations and meanings in English and the original language, Sanskrit.
+It is derived from 'Jagannatha,' which means 'Lord of the Universe,' a reference to Lord Vishnu or Krishna.
+Below are the pronunciations and meanings in English and its original language, Sanskrit.

 Word Origin